200.6

 exercised on behalf of the UNC System Office, affiliated entities, or the

-constituent institutions in the president’s discretion.[xiii]
+constituent institutions in the president’s discretion.[xiv]

 2. Authority to approve capital